henningjp/TestRepo/README.rst

     double quoted name of the fluid to evaluate

 Names =
-    Range of cells containing fluid names (as text)
+    range of cells containing fluid names (as text)

 Fractions =
-    Range of cells containing mole fractions of the corresponding fluids in the **Names** range
+    range of cells containing mole fractions of the corresponding fluids in the **Names** range

 See `CoolProp.org <http://www.coolprop.org>`_ for more details on usage.